Universal Stainless Announces - GuruFocus.com

-BRIDGEVILLE, Pa., May 10, 2023 (GLOBE NEWSWIRE) -- Universal Stainless & Alloy Products, Inc. ( USAP) today announced a base price increase of 5% to 10% on bar products.
+BRIDGEVILLE, Pa., May 16, 2023 (GLOBE NEWSWIRE) -- Universal Stainless & Alloy Products, Inc. ( USAP) today announced a base price increase of 5% to 10% on plate products.
 The increase goes into effect immediately.
 Current material and energy surcharges will remain in effect.

 Brian Kane, Vice President Sales & Marketing, commented, “We continue to experience cost increases across all areas of our business, and it is necessary for us to adjust our pricing to keep up with this higher cost burden.
-We will continue to take the actions necessary to maintain our industry leading customer service and exceptional production quality standard.”
+We will continue to take actions that support our reinvestment into our company and maintain our industry leading customer service levels and exceptional production quality standard.”

 About Universal Stainless & Alloy Products, Inc.